Boxed water that comes in boxes, cartons and paper packaging has been around for a while now.

 - … carton is 100% recyclable, 54% paper ( made from trees that are responsibly harvested and certified by the Forest Stewardship Council), 28% plants based plastic (plastic in the shoulder and cap of the JUST carton is made mostly from sugarcane), 3% aluminum + 15% protective plastic film (thin layer of aluminum foil to protect water from potential contamination.
 Both the aluminum and paper are shielded by a layer of BPA-free plastic film to protect the integrity of the bottle)

-– https://justwater.com/ourpackaging/ (read more on transport benefits and recyclability in this link)
+– justwater.com (read more on transport benefits and recyclability in their site link in the resources list)

 Boxed Water Is Better